BA flight forced to turn back after ‘burning smell’ makes cabin crew ‘dizzy’

 Crew began to complain about “dizziness and nausea” and reported seeing smoke in the cabin, the website added.

-Aircraft tracking site FlightRadar24 showed the double-decker Airbus A380-800, which had more then 400 passengers on board, turning back just over half an hour into its journey.
+Aircraft tracking site FlightRadar24 showed the double-decker Airbus A380-800, which had more than 400 passengers on board, turning back just over half an hour into its journey.

 Harry Graham, one of the passengers on the flight, describe the incident as a “horrible, scary situation for all involved”.